 Because the major credit reporting agencies deal with millions of bits and pieces of information for millions of consumers, mistakes occur on a regular basis.
 Errors are made, inaccurate and even erroneous information is reported and you have every right to dispute that information.

 Get the 3 major credit bureau credit reports from Experian, Transunion and Equifax.
 Review your credit reports and mark the items to be disputed.
 All negative information may or may not appear on every credit report so make sure you dispute with the appropriate credit bureau.
 Order your credit reports for free every 12 months at annualcreditreport.com.

-Any future disputes of the re-inserted items may be marked as frivolous and not investigated again.
+Initiating credit disputes online is convenient but disputing credit mistakes online may lead you to dispute every negative item at once.
+Do not make this mistake!
+Disputing every negative item, especially if you have many of them, may lead to your dispute being marked as frivolous.
+Frivolous credit disputes can prevent an item from being investigated.
 The credit reporting agencies can reject further disputes for up to 12 months.
-Additionally, online disputes limit the facts on which you can challenge a negative credit item and prohibits you from sending any documentation in support of the dispute.
-Unless you are doing a simple dispute like a negative item is obsolete and too old to be on your credit report, written disputes are better.
+Additionally, online disputes limit the facts on which you can challenge a negative credit item and may prohibit you from sending any documentation in support of the dispute.
+Unless you are doing a simple dispute like a negative item is obsolete and too old to be on your credit report, written disputes are typically better.

 Writing a straightforward, precise dispute letter is imperative.
 You want your letter read, acted upon, and not discarded as frivolous.
 Keep good records as you may need them later.
 The credit reporting agencies have 30 days after receipt of the dispute to conduct an investigation and resolve the matter.